luukvdmeer/sfnetworks/README.md

 ![R-CMD-check-develop](https://github.com/luukvdmeer/sfnetworks/workflows/R-CMD-check/badge.svg?branch=develop)
 <!-- badges: end -->

 The goal of sfnetworks is to fill a missing block in R’s provision for spatial network analysis.

-The `sfnetworks` package is currently under active development, and breaking changes will be made in the coming months.
-The current master branch is released as `v0.1.0`, but will soon be succeeded by a new version, with different classes and functions.
-These classes and functions are developed in the develop branch, which you are currently viewing.
-Feel free to already open issues containing ideas of what functionalities you think should be included in the new package version (please use the `feature` issue template for this).
+Read more about the idea and the currently implemented functionalities in the [introductory vignette]().

 ## Installation